-Photo: The Flat Wedge Lock-Off anchors are available in several different configurations Conclusion The repair of tightly bundled tendons remains one of the most difficult repairs that one may face for the reasons stated throughout this bulletin.
+The repair of tightly bundled tendons remains one of the most difficult repairs that one may face for the reasons stated throughout this bulletin.
 While the industry has made little progress in the development of lock-off anchor technology over the past few decades, there are finally several new products that are making their way into the market that can help make these repairs easier and safer.
-However, regardless of whatever equipment is utilized, the nature of this work warrants that all parties involved should have sufficient experience in order to perform these repairs safely.
+However, regardless of whatever equipment is utilized, the nature of this work requires that all parties involved should have sufficient experience to perform these repairs safely.

 For more information:

-Please email us at info@GenBuild.net Flat Wedge Lock-off anchors can be found at www.Post-TensionProducts.com, and are available in 3 cable, 2 cable, and single cable configurations.
+Please email us at info@GenBuild.net

+Flat Wedge Lock-off anchors can be found at www.Post-TensionProducts.com, and are available in 2 cable and 3 cable configurations.